George Wang (actor): Career

-At the end of the 1950s he moved to Italy, where he was a very active character actor in genre films, mainly spy films, adventure films and Spaghetti Westerns, being mostly cast in roles of villains.
+He was a very active character actor in genre films, mainly spy films, adventure films and Spaghetti Westerns, being mostly cast in roles of villains.
 Thanks to his good knowledge of English, he was also active in a number of English language productions, notably appearing in Nicholas Ray's 55 Days at Peking.
-After portraying Machete, a Mexican antagonist in the 1967 film Taste of Killing, Wang claimed that he was the first Asian actor to play a non-Asian role in a non-Asian country.
+After portraying Machete, a Mexican antagonist in the 1967 film Per il gusto di uccidere, Wang claimed that he was the first Asian actor to play a non-Asian role in a non-Asian country.
+He also worked as a local representative for Shaw Brothers Studio.